Assignment Help

 Introduction (100–200 words)

-Hook → Background context on the process → Importance of understanding this process → Thesis statement naming the process and its main stages
+Hook → Background context → Importance of understanding this process → Thesis statement naming the process and its main stages

 2